Joe-Collins-1986/minesweeper/README.md

    ---

    #### Imports required
    Class is assigned to board in gameplay to set the board relative to the board size and mines passed.
-This then sets the mine postions utilising import random and the values in realtion to those mines.
-The class is called to  update the userboard with guesses and return a visual userboard to the console.<br>
+This then sets the mine positions utilising import random and the values in relation  to those mines.
+The class is called to update the user board                    with guesses and return a visual user board to the console.<br>

       import game_layout
       import random (called in class GameLayout)